-In this area, two different levels may be distinguished: motion planning and highlevel multi-agent coordination.
+In this area, two different aspects may be distinguished: motion planning and high-level multi-agent coordination.
 The latter is a research topic in the RoboCup Soccer Simulation League since a while and has reached a remarkable level.
-Dealing with the offside rule as well as playing one-two passes are standard behaviors, complex group tasks as playing keep-away soccer serve as a test bed for learning algorithms [8].
+Dealing with the offside rule as well as playing one-two passes are standard behaviors, complex group tasks as playing keepaway soccer serve as a testbed for learning algorithms (Stone et al., 2005).
 This area could be considered to be already quite close to human capabilities.

 On the other hand, when playing with real humanoid robots, sophisticated methods for motion planning are needed.
 The current research frontier on humanoid motion control is balancing and dynamic foot placement for walking robots.
-Algorithms for full-body motion planning exist [9], but are subject to restrictions that make them inapplicable to tasks as playing soccer.
+Algorithms for full-body motion planning exist (Kuffner et al., 2002), but are subject to restrictions that make them inapplicable to tasks as playing soccer.

 Here is a big gap to human level soccer.
-As an example consider volleykicking.
-The player has to hit the ball exactly at the right time, position, and velocity, with a motion compatible to the step pattern, allowing balancing, and considering opponents.
+As an example consider volley-kicking.
+The player has to hit the ball exactly at the right time, position, and velocity, with a motion compatible to the step pattern, allowing balancing and considering opponents.
 Last but not least, all this must happen in real-time.